FAQs

 Probably not.
 My process relies on blending in to honor the true purpose of your wedding.
 Think of me like the hum of a refrigerator: you know I’m there, but eventually, you stop paying attention.

-I prioritize quality over quantity—I’m not there to capture everything, but to capture the right things in a way that elicits real memories.
-With over 400 weddings under my belt, fewer than 20 couples have ever needed a second photographer.
-In an industry where "second shooters" are often students or amateurs, it’s important to remember that two photographers doesn’t mean twice the quality.
+I prioritize quality over quantity.
+I’m not there to capture everything, but to capture most things in a way that elicits real memories.
+I’ve shot 400+ weddings and fewer than 20 couples have ever added on a second photographer.
+In an industry where second shooters are often students or amateurs, it’s important to remember that two photographers doesn’t mean twice the quality.
 I’m happy to discuss if your specific logistics might be the exception.

 I rarely use flash before the dancing starts, as I believe natural light is what makes a space unique.
 I’ll often choose a darker, moodier, or motion-blurred frame over an artificially lit one to preserve the actual feel of the room.
 I only bring out the flash if it’s the only way to effectively capture the substance of a moment.
 I never use it to mimic a trendy style.